Prebid Server - New Bid Adapter (Go)

 bidder, buildErr := Builder(openrtb_ext.Bidder{Bidder}, config.Adapter{

-Endpoint: "http://whatever.url"},
+Endpoint: "http://any.url"},

 config.Server{ExternalUrl: "http://hosturl.com", GvlID: 1, DataCenter: "2"})